+• For GVWR and GAWR, front and rear, see SPECIFICATIONS > SPECIFICATIONS (Page 29).

+Improper loading of cargo or installation of accessories can affect motorcycle stability and handling, which could result in death or serious injury.

-- For GVWR and GAWR, front and rear.
-See Specifications (Page 29). - Keep cargo weight concentrated close to the motorcycle and as low as possible. - · Distribute weight evenly on both sides of the vehicle. - Do not load bulky items too far behind the rider or add weight to the handlebars or front forks. - Do not exceed maximum specified load in each saddlebag (if equipped). - Luggage racks (if equipped) are designed for lightweight items.
-Do not overload racks. - Make sure cargo is secure.
-Make sure the cargo will not shift while riding and check the cargo periodically.
-Accessories that change the operator's riding position may increase reaction time and affect handling of the motorcycle. - Large surfaces such as fairings, windshields, backrests and luggage racks (if equipped) can adversely affect on stability and handling.
+- Keep cargo weight concentrated close to the motorcycle and as low as possible to minimize the change in the motorcycle's center of gravity. - Distribute weight evenly on both sides of the vehicle. - Do not load bulky items too far behind the rider or add weight to the handlebars or front forks. - Do not exceed maximum load capacity stated on the label for bags, luggage, and racks, if equipped.
+Combined load of luggage rack and Tour-Pak must not exceed load capacity on the label within the Tour-Pak. - Do not exceed the maximum load capacity stated within the media compartment, when indicated and if equipped. - Check that cargo is secure.
+The cargo cannot shift while riding.
+Periodically recheck load. - Close and lock luggage before riding or leaving the vehicle unattended.

+- Accessories that change the operator's riding position may increase reaction time and affect handling of the motorcycle. - Items with large surface areas, such as fairings, windshields, backrests and luggage racks (if equipped) can adversely affect stability and handling.

+(14717c)